 Accelerating a Gospel Movement

-Redeemer is moving to become a family of churches for the good of the city.
-Our Congregational Meeting on May 20 is a key step to accelerate the gospel movement on the rise in New York City.
+Redeemer has transitioned from one church to a family of three churches for the good of the city.
+Our Congregational Meeting on May 20 was a key step in accelerating the gospel movement on the rise in New York City.
 There are two key elments to this transition—where we are going and why.

 A MOVEMENT OF GOSPEL